GabrielSamojlo/OffIt/README.md

         });
 ```

-In addition, using this method you can easily configure parameters of your mocked call from Java code like this :
+In addition, using this method you can easily configure parameters of your mocked call from Java code :

 ```java
         com.gabrielsamojlo.offit.Call<List<Post>> call = mApiService.getPosts()